So, you're releasing a song that you're pretty sure is in the public domain. What does that mean for your Soundrop release?

 Well, sort of!
 While the melody is public domain, the English lyrics were written in 1956 and ARE copyrighted.
 So your instrumental ocarina version - totally public domain.
 If the words "Hark How The Bells" are in there at all - that's a cover song.
 Weird, right?

-To check the status of a song, we recommend using pdinfo.com to see when the song was recorded.
+To check the status of a song in the public domain, we recommend using pdinfo.com to see when the song was recorded.
 Do your best research, and when in doubt, mark your release as a cover.
-If our licensing folks determine that you're covering a public domain version, we'll let you know and refund your licensing fee.
+If our licensing folks determine that you're covering a song in the public domain, we'll let you know and refund your licensing fee.

-NOTE - Songwriter information IS required for public domain works.
+**Songwriter information IS required for public domain works.
 If the songwriter is unknown, simply enter "Traditional Song" as the songwriter.
-If you're recording classical music please see our handy composer info guide here
+If you're recording classical music please see our handy composer info guide here.

 What about public domain sounds/recordings?